margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a place to see the beauty, and childlike grace, and innocence expressed in everyone.
 People express joy in amazing ways and share that with everyone online.

-But why open up so much to strangers from a distance?
+...but why open up so much to strangers from a distance?
 Use wisdom, carefulness, and caution.
 Don't be someone from the outside looking in through the window you should not look through.

 Be someone on the inside, being safe, being a friend to those you know.